AMPATH/ampath-forms/docs/getting-started/create_a_form.md

 Add a page to your form by clicking `Create new page`.
 This should launch a modal where you can provide a page label.

-Let's add a page labelled `Exit Reason`.
+Let's add a page labelled `Consent Elicitation`.

 ![Add a page to the form](/img/add-page.png)